Ron Paul: Elections

-In 1998 and 2000, Paul defeated Loy Sneary, a Democratic Bay City, Texas, rice farmer and former Matagorda County judge.
+In 1998 and 2000, Paul defeated Loy Sneary, a Democratic rice farmer from Bay City, Texas and former Matagorda County judge.

 In the 2008 Republican primary, he defeated Friendswood city councilman Chris Peden, with over 70 percent of the vote and ran unopposed in the general election.
 In the 2010 Republican primary, Paul defeated three opponents with 80 percent of the vote.
 On July 12, 2011, Paul announced that he would not seek re-election to the House in order to pursue the 2012 presidential election.